greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_EXTENSION.html.md

 :   This form moves the extension member objects into another schema.
 The extension must be *relocatable* for this command to succeed.

 ADD member\_object
 :   This form adds an existing object to the extension.
 This is mainly useful in extension update scripts.
-The object will subsequently be treated as a member of the extension; notable, it can only be dropped by dropping the extension.
+The object will subsequently be treated as a member of the extension; notably, it can only be dropped by dropping the extension.

 DROP member\_object
 :   This form removes a member object from the extension.
 This is mainly useful in extension update scripts.
 The object is not dropped, only disassociated from the extension.